How ChessGate's AI Personalities Work

 The Acceptable Threshold

+Moves are only considered if they're within a tight evaluation window — calibrated separately for opening, middlegame, and endgame.
 This is the core safety guarantee: the personality never plays a move that's significantly worse than the engine's best.

 Post-Selection Verification (The Safety Net)